Comprehensive Data Management & Key Trends For 2025

 What is data management?

-Data management is the organised approach to collecting, storing, maintaining, and using your business information effectively.
+Data management is the organised approach to effectively collecting, storing, maintaining, and using your business information.
+It’s about ensuring that your data is accurate, accessible, secure, and valuable throughout your organisation.

 For B2B specifically, effective data management: